 Directions

-- Cut banana leaves to desired size.
+- Banana Leaves-Cut banana leaves to desired size.
 Preheat a comal(griddle) to medium heat for 4-5 minutes.
 Lay the pieces of banana leaves on the hot comal.
 You will see them begin to change color, soften and become shiny.
 Turn as needed and set aside.
 The leaves must be heated this way before assembling tamales.

 - Peel and clean the shrimp.
 Preheat 5 cups of salted water to medium heat.
-When it comes to a boil, gently add the shrimp and poach for 2-3 minutes or just until it turns pink.
+When it comes to a boil, gently add the shrimp and poach for 2 minutes or just until it turns pink.
 Immediately transfer to a bowl of ice water.
 Reserve until ready to use.

-- For salsa cruda, combine all of the ingredients to the blender.
+- For Salsa Cruda, combine all of the ingredients to the blender.
 Pulse to blend until desired smoothness.
 Taste for salt ans set aside.

 - Drain the poached shrimp and slice open, then apart to yield two thin sliced pieces of shrimp.